Who can vote?

 When going to the polling station, you will need to bring:

-• A valid EU ID (passport, ID card, or driver’s license) that has not expired more than five years before election day or your residence permit.
+• A valid passport, EU ID card, residence permit or driver’s license that has not expired more than five years before election day.

 • Has your ID been stolen or lost?
-You can vote with a report issued by the municipality.
-In that case, also bring a card with your photo, such as a personalised OV chipcard.
+You can vote with a report issued by the municipality and card with your photo, such as an OV chipcard.

-• Your voting pass, which you will receive by mail if you are eligible to vote.
+• Your voting pass, which you will receive by mail.

 • Lost your voting pass?
-You can get a new voting pass from the service desk at your municipality until 12:00 on 17 March.
+You can get a new one from the municipality service desk until 12:00 on 17 March.

 Further practical information